keremciu/merchant-test/README.md

 I have two instance to deploy.

 One of them is API. `json-server` dependency has a free service on typicode.com.
 I used it.

+**WARN** If you'd like to change something on the data, you should install the application, API service typicode.com doesn't allow changes on the data.
+It's all about to show how it works.

-Before deploy I made a new build with the url of service with below command:
+Before deploy I made a new build with the url of typicode service with below command:

 `REACT_APP_API_BASE=https://my-json-server.typicode.com/keremciu/merchant-test/ yarn build`